Richard Theodore Greener: Public service and activism

 From 1876 to 1879, Greener represented South Carolina in the Union League of America and was president of the South Carolina Republican Association in 1887 and was active in freemasonry.
 In 1875, Greener was appointed by the South Carolina Assembly to a commission to revise the South Carolina school system.

-From 1880 until February 28, 1882, Greener served as a law clerk of the Comptroller of the United States Treasury.
+From 1877 to 1879, Greener served as a clerk in the United States Treasury Department.

-In 1883, Greener and Frederick Douglass conducted a heated debate.
+From 1879 to 1885, he managed the Greener & Cook law firm.
+In 1883, Greener and Frederick Douglass conducted a public debate over the future of Black leadership and politics.
 Greener and the rising generation of Black leaders advocated moving away from political parties and white allies, while Douglass denounced them as "croakers."
 Greener, who nonetheless still respected Douglass's achievements, helped organize a major convention to present Black grievances to the nation.
 Decades had passed since the Civil War, the Emancipation Proclamation, and years since the passage of the Fourteenth and Fifteenth Amendments, but these advances had been rolled back or left unenforced, while Jim Crow laws spread in the South.
-Greener joined younger Black leaders in questioning Douglass, who remained loyal to the Republican Party that had first fought for Black freedom then abandoned them.
-Douglass accused Greener of writing anonymous attacks motivated by “ambition and jealousy” that charged the older leader with “trading off the colored vote of the country for office.”
-Greener wrote that there were two Douglasses, “the one velvety, deprecatory, apologetic – the other insinuating, suggestive damning with shrug, a raised eyebrow, or a look of caution.”
+Greener joined younger Black leaders in questioning Douglass, who remained loyal to the Republican Party that had first fought for Black freedom but then abandoned the cause.
+Douglass accused Greener of writing anonymous attacks motivated by "ambition and jealousy" that charged the older leader with "trading off the colored vote of the country for office."
+Greener wrote that there were two Douglasses, "the one velvety, deprecatory, apologetic — the other insinuating, suggestive damning with shrug, a raised eyebrow, or a look of caution."

-From 1885 to 1892, Greener served as secretary of the Grant Monument Association, where he is credited with having led the initial fundraising effort that eventually brought in donations from 90,000 people worldwide to construct Grant's Tomb.
+From 1885 to 1892, Greener served as secretary of the Grant Monument Association, where he led the initial fundraising effort that brought in donations from 90,000 people worldwide to construct Grant's Tomb.
 From 1885 to 1890, he was chief examiner of the civil service board for New York City and County.
 In the 1896 election, he served as the head of the Colored Bureau of the Republican Party in Chicago.

+After 1892 he continued to work out of an office at 146 Broadway (comer of Liberty Street) formerly used by The Grant Monument Association, undertaking various business ventures including a gold mining company based in Nova Scotia.

+In 1894, he published, “The White Problem,” an essay that reframed the “Negro Problem” as one of discrimination practiced by whites who needed to change their behavior.

 Just as Greener opposed Douglass, he was on the Washington side of the growing split in the African American world.
 On the one side was accommodationist, and therefore politically powerful and adequately funded, Booker T. Washington.
 On the other were Monroe Trotter, W.E.B.
 DuBois, and their followers, who insisted that under the Constitution they had rights and that those rights should be respected.
-From it were born the Niagara Conferences, and from them the NAACP.
-Greener was so closely allied with Washington that Washington sent him to the Second Niagara Conference with the explicit charge of spying and reporting.
+In July 1906, he joined with DuBois and others to attend the second convention of the Niagara Movement in Harper's Ferry, West Virginia.
+The Niagara Movement was the immediate predecessor of the NAACP.